Ethical Savings: Everything You Need To Know

 Setting up a savings account with an ethical bank isn’t the only way to save ethically.
-You can also start a savings club or ROSCA, which enables your whole community to save money and build wealth.
+There are several alternatives to savings accounts.
+For example, you can also start a savings club or ROSCA, which enables your whole community to save money and build wealth.

 Starting a ROSCA is a great way to save because:

 - It helps your friends and family save at the same time